 Flexible: WordPress is extremely flexible and this is another one of the major reasons why so many people are drawn to it in the first place.
 The WordPress repository has an impressive number of freely available plugins that will increase the functionality of a website in just a few clicks.
 The number of commercial plugins, not to mention free and premium themes on offer is just as impressive, ensuring that no two WordPress websites need ever be the same.

 Safe: The WordPress team put an extra emphasis on security by providing regular updates to the software that help prevent attacks from hackers and other sources.
-Despite the core WordPress software being highly secure, there are also extra measures you can put in place to further harden the security of your website in the form of purpose-built security plugins.
+Despite the core WordPress software being highly secure, there are also extra measures you can put in place to further harden the security of your website in the form of WordPress security plugins, of which there are many great choices.

 E-commerce Capabilities: WordPress provides users with countless e-commerce solutions that allow you to simply list a single item for sale or completely convert your site into an online store.
 You can integrate WordPress with popular free plugins like WooCommerce or Easy Digital Download to get your business started right away.